thibaultcha/lua-resty-mlcache/README.md

   accepts fractional number parts, like `0.3`.
 A `neg_ttl` of `0` means the cached misses will never expire.
   **Default:** `5`.
+- `resurrect_ttl`: _optional_ number.
+When specified, the mlcache instance will attempt to resurrect stale values when the L3 callback returns `nil, err` (soft errors).
+More details are available for this option in the [get()](#get) section.
+The unit is seconds, but accepts fractional number parts, like `0.3`.
 - `lru`: a lua-resty-lrucache instance of your choice.
 If specified, mlcache will not instantiate an LRU.
 One can use this value to use the `resty.lrucache.pureffi` implementation of lua-resty-lrucache if desired.